zhangjinpeng87/ticket-ninja/README.md

 - UI is a minimal Custom UI React app using `@forge/bridge` to call resolver.
 - Resolver proxies to the AI Gateway `/analyze` endpoint and will later add Jira/Confluence lookups.
 - AI Gateway returns structured JSON: `answer`, `citations`, `confidence`, `kb_suggestions`, `debug`.
+- OCR Service extracts text from screenshots and identifies error log patterns using EasyOCR.

 ## Roadmap